Property Transfer Tax BC

 Property Transfer Taxes aren’t the only costs you will have when buying a home.
 Read our Costs of Buying a House in BC post to find out all the other expenses you will find in the home buying process.
 From taxes, to insurance, to legal fees, there are more expenses to budget for.

-If you’re looking for a home and want a full breakdown on closing costs to expect at completion, give us a call at 604-765-0376.
+If you’re looking for a realtor to help you through the purchasing process to ensure that everything from contracts to closing costs is crystal clear, then give us a call at 604-765-0376.
 Prefer text?
-604-319-0200 or email firstname.lastname@example.org!
-We will walk you through everything you need to know about property transfer tax, GST, moving costs, and more – along with find you your new dream home!
+604-319-0200 or email email@example.com!
+We will walk you through everything you need to know about property transfer tax, GST, closing costs, and more – along with find you your new dream home!